 Equal parts earthy and relaxed, natural fibers (think jute, rattan, and textured textiles) temper the formality of a bohemian-style dining room.
 That's not to say, however, that they can't make a statement.
-Here, an oversized drum pendant in natural woven fibers punctuates the space with a bit of drama, while a Moroccan-style rug serves as a neutral foundation.
+Here, an oversized jute pendant in natural woven fibers punctuates the space with a bit of drama, while a Moroccan-style rug serves as a neutral foundation.

 Layer Your Textiles

 Not only do layered textiles create visual interest, but they also up the cozy factor in any space.
 In a boho dining room like the one above, fabrics in varying textures, colors, and patterns lend themselves to long, leisurely meals around the table.
 Houseplants complement floral curtains for an all-green vibe that feels vibrant and alive.

 Living with wall-to-wall carpeting?
 Layer accent rugs over the top to treat your space to a high-impact revamp.

 Find Inspiration in the Landscape